Are you craving a sweet film?

 Colours Blogathon 2017, No 48 and Hollywood Genes’ Always A Bridesmaid Film Blogathon 2019 No 42

 This review was entered for the Colours Blogathon run by Thoughts All Sorts and Hollywood Genes’ Always A Bridesmaid Film Blogathon.
-Other reviews with this cast include Judi Dench in Spectre, Lena Olin in Welcome to Sweden and Johnny Depp in Ed Wood reviewed both as an individual film and included in film reviews as I remember Martin Landau.
+Other reviews with this cast include Judi Dench in Spectre, Lena Olin in Welcome to Sweden and Johnny Depp in Ed Wood reviewed also in a tribute to Martin Landau.
 Peter Stormare features in my John Wick Chapter 2 and Fargo reviews.